 Lord will not make a righteous soul go hungry, but He will deny the desire of wicked men.

-4. A negligent hand makes poor, but the hand of diligent people makes rich.
+4. A slack hand makes poor, but the hand of diligent men makes rich.

 6. Blessings are meant for the head of a righteous man, but violence will cover the mouth of wicked men.

 7. The memory of a righteous man is a blessing, but the name of wicked men will rot.

 8. The wise of heart will receive commandments, but a talkative fool will be cast out.

 9. He who walks in his integrity walks securely, but he who perverts his ways shall be known.